PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 ### Users - traffic - by initial referring domain

-You won't always have UTM tags for inbound traffic, for example - imagine a blogger had dropped a link to your website from theirs, or if you get traffic from Google.
+You won't always have utm parameters for inbound traffic, for example - imagine a blogger had organically dropped a link to your website from theirs, or if you get traffic from search engines.

 Seeing traffic by initial referring domain helps you understand how these link sources that you don't control are performing.